The Art

 2023- Dimensions International- Corpus Christi- 1st Place

-2023- Museum of Encaustic Art- Global Warming is Real - museum acquisition-Cerillos NM
+2023- Museum of Encaustic Art- Global Warming is Real - museum acquisition-Santa Fe NM

 2023-The Alta Arts- Featured Artist- Houston, TX

-2023- Beeville Museum of Arts - Texas Artist's Exhibition
+2023- Beeville Museum of Arts - Texas Artist's Exhibition, Beeville, TX

 2022- Malamegi Art Lab- Rome, Italy